Typographic Poster Series.

-The goal was to develop a cohesive typographic poster series.
-Each poster is designed to promote and showcase an individual poet who exemplifies the concept of being “Against the Machine”.
-The posters are intended to be distinct from one another, yet maintain a clear connection among them through recurring design elements.
+Develop a cohesive typographic poster series designed to promote and showcase individual poets who exemplify the concept of being against the machine.
+The posters are intended to be distinct from one another yet maintain a clear connection through recurring design elements.

 Understanding the poets and their ideas is essential for creating an effective poster series that accurately represents each of them while maintaining a cohesive design.